 EP1: Adam Sharplin

-Adam Sharplin talks about how hunting, training, and spending time with his family contributes to his wellbeing.
+Adam Sharplin talks about how hunting, training for kickboxing, and spending time with his family contributes to his wellbeing.
 He also challenges men to feel their feelings, own them, and join in on activities with groups of men.

 EP2: Ian Mason

 Ian talks with Sam O'Sullivan about how focusing on his family and chopping wood contribute to his wellbeing.
-And together they begin to question some of the ways we were taught to think and behave as people in NZ.
+Together they begin to question some of the ways we were taught to think and behave as men in NZ.

 EP3: Leo Murray